'Gary from Chicago': A tale of redemption at the Oscars

 - He had just been released from prison after serving 20 years under California's three-strikes law

-(CNN)It's been a whirlwind couple of weeks for Gary Alan Coe.
+(CNN)It's been a whirlwind couple of weeks for Gary from Chicago.

-On Valentine's Day, he was resentenced after being locked up for 20 years under California's three-strikes law, which carried a mandatory life term following a third conviction.
+On Valentine's Day, Gary Alan Coe was resentenced after being locked up for 20 years under California's three-strikes law, which carried a mandatory life term following a third conviction.

-The 59-year-old then was released from prison last week after serving more than a third of his life in prison for stealing perfume in 1997.
+The 58-year-old then was released from prison last week after serving more than a third of his life behind bars for stealing perfume in 1997.

-On Sunday, Coe unexpectedly emerged from the shadows of America's prison system as "Gary from Chicago," who was part of a group of tourists delivered by bus to the broadcast of the Academy Awards.
+On Sunday, Coe unexpectedly emerged from the shadows of America's prison system as part of a group of unsuspecting tourists delivered by bus to the broadcast of the Academy Awards.

 There was Coe, in a baseball cap and Hollywood sweatshirt, planting a kiss on Nicole Kidman's hand and hobnobbing with Ryan Gosling and Denzel Washington while capturing it all on his cellphone.

-Coe's story is one of time served and atonement, a reminder of the extraordinary human toll of sentencing laws that hurt the poor, minorities and the mentally ill the hardest, according to legal experts.
+Coe's story is one of time served and atonement, a reminder of the extraordinary human toll of sentencing laws that hurt the poor, minorities and the mentally ill especially hard, according to legal experts.

-"Change is possible," the Chicago native, who couldn't be reached by CNN for comment, told CNN affiliate ABC 7 this week:
+"Change is possible," the Chicago native told CNN affiliate ABC 7 this week.

 "It's a sad day to be in prison for 20 years and not be able to be a dad, granddad to your children.
 You know what my son told me today, man, and I almost come to tears.
 He said he's proud of me.
 So to hear your children say that they're proud of me means the world to me."

-Coe went to prison after being convicted of petty theft in 1997 for stealing some perfume on New Year's Eve, according to court records.
+Coe, who couldn't be reached by CNN for comment, went to prison after being convicted of petty theft in 1997 for stealing some perfume on New Year's Eve, according to court records.

 Under California law at the time, the conviction earned him a 25 years to life sentence because of prior convictions for robbery in 1985 and 1982 as well as an attempted rape conviction in 1978.
 The earliest offense of attempted rape by force or fear landed him on the California website of registered sex offenders.

-His Los Angeles public defender, Karen Nash, wrote in a Facebook post on Tuesday that Coe was a teenager when he was charged with attempted rape in 1975.
+His Los Angeles public defender, Karen Nash, said on Wednesday that Coe was 18 when he was charged with attempted rape in 1975.
+She said he pleaded guilty and completed a prison sentence of two to six years in Chicago.

-"I spent this afternoon laughing and crying with Gary and Vicky," Nash wrote of her client and his fiancee, who was by his side during his appearance at the Oscars.

-"For those of you who missed it -- I spent years working on Gary's case.
-He got a life sentence for stealing perfume in 1997, and we finally won release this year.
-He got out on Friday, and was sightseeing with his lovely (fiancee).
-If you watched the Oscars, you know the rest."
+"Gary is the perfect example redemption," she said.
+"He's the real deal as far as being rehabilitated.
+He did all this on his own in prison."

+Coe appeared on the Oscars broadcast with his fiancee, whom he met while mentoring her nephew in prison.
+On Sunday night, his fiancee was tired after walking the streets of Los Angeles with Coe.
+He took her purse, which he was still carrying on live TV, and they were resting on a street bench when offered tickets to a Hollywood tour.

 Coe's life sentence stemmed from the Three Strikes and You're Out law enacted by California voters in 1994.
 It imposed a life term for almost any crime if the defendant had two previous convictions for crimes defined as serious or violent by the California Penal Code, according to the Stanford Law School's Three Strikes Project.

 Official ballot materials promoting the law said its aim was to "keep murderers, rapists and child molesters behind bars, where they belong," according to the Stanford project's website.

 More than half of inmates sentenced under the law were serving sentences for nonviolent crimes.

+"There are tremendous stories of people like Gary, reuniting with their families and their communities and getting back to work and paying taxes and safely rejoining society," Michael Romano, director of the Three Strikes Project, said Wednesday.

 Statistics from the California corrections department showed that more than 45% of inmates serving life sentences under the three strikes law were African-American.
 The law was also applied disproportionately against mentally ill and physically disabled defendants, according to the Three Strikes Project.